KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 #### Fluidity Module Library

 The Fluidity framework already hosts a library of plug-and-play modules.
-Each module can add special conditions that must be met in order for your Smart Chain’s network to reach consensus.
+Each module can add special conditions that affect the nature of transaction consensus on your Smart Chain.

 #### Create Your Own Modules